 one has $\bX^{(r)} \equiv \bX^{(s)}$ on $[0, \tau^{(r)}]$ for all $0<s\leq r$.
 In particular, $\tau^{(r)}$ increases with $r$.
 One then defines $\sigma := \lim_{r\to\infty} \tau^{(r)}$ and, for $t\in [0,\tau^{(r)}]$, $X(t) = X^{(r)}(t)$.
 It is then shown that $\bX$ is the maximal solution of the original problem \eqref{eq.scp1}.
 The stopping time $\sigma$ is called the \emph{lifetime} of $\bX$.

 Suppose now that we approximate the operator $A$ by a sequence of operators $A_n$, the coefficients $F$ and $G$ by a sequence of coefficients $F_n$ and $G_n$, and the initial value $\xi$ by a sequence $\xi_n$.
-For each $r>0$ this gives rise to processes $\bX_n^{(r)}$ from which the solution $X_n = \sol(A_n,F_n,G_n,\xi_n)$ with lifetime $\sigma_n$ is constructed as above.
-By the above, one expects convergence $\bX_n^{(r)} \to \bX^{(r)}$ as $n\to \infty$ for each $r>0$, and hence $\bX_n \to \bX$ as $n\to \infty$ up to suitable stopping times.
-The aim of this paper is to describe a general procedure which allows one to deduce that, in these circumstances, one indeed obtains convergence $\bX_n \to \bX$, and the lifetime $\sigma$ of $\bX$ can be computed explicitly in terms of the lifetimes $\sigma_n$ of $X_n$ in terms of the stopping times
+For each $r>0$ this gives rise to processes $\bX_n^{(r)}$ from which the solution $\bX_n = \sol(A_n,F_n,G_n,\xi_n)$ is constructed.
+By the above, one expects convergence $\bX_n^{(r)} \to \bX^{(r)}$ as $n\to \infty$ for each $r>0$, and hence $\bX_n^{(r)} \to \bX$ as $n\to \infty$ up to suitable stopping times.
+The aim of this paper is to describe a general procedure which allows one to deduce that, in these circumstances, one indeed obtains convergence $\bX_n \to \bX$ and the lifetime of $\bX$ can be computed explicitly in terms of the stopping times

 This follows from a general convergence result for processes defined up to stopping times presented in Section \ref{sect.1}.

 Applications to stochastic evolution equations are presented in Section \ref{sect.2}.
 In particular, we are able to identify situations in which the limiting process $\bX$ is globally defined when the processes $\bX_n$ have this property.